First Battle of Terrenate: Background

 The site for El Presidio Santa Cruz de Terrenate, near the middle of the San Pedro River, was chosen on August 22, 1775 by Colonel Hugo O'Conor (born in Ireland) who was in charge of relocating Spanish fortifications on the Sonoran frontier.
 The spot was on a bluff overlooking the San Pedro River, which provided natural fortifications on three sides.

 The walls were built in the shape of a large square, with one triangular bastion at a corner to protect the presidio's two front walls and a main gate protected by a two-story guardhouse.
 Several adobe-walled structures and jacals were also constructed to house the families of the garrison soldiers, along with a small barracks, an officer's quarters, a chapel and a plaza.
 The area had pasturage, wood and water.

 The garrison consisted of the commander, Captain Francisco Tovar and fifty-six soldados de cuera ("leather jackets").
 Artillery had not yet arrived at the isolated post, which was still under construction at the time of battle.
 The fighting men were armed with pistols, muskets, bows, swords, adargas (leather shields), and lances.

 Battle

 The Spaniards did not have long to wait before hostile Apaches began to harass the settlement, attacking anyone who ventured out for water or those who tried to plant crops in the nearby fields.
 Apaches were attracted by the large number of horses kept at the settlement and they ran off the herds whenever they were unguarded.
-The Apache also burned the fields of crops and the jacals.
+The Apache also burned the fields of crops and the jackals.